 Although I don’t support SDK over an API completely, I am trying to clear the picture between both for better usage of both.
 Let us discuss a few scenarios.

 2. Faster Integration to streamline development

-In case of APIs complete knowledge about project supposed to be integrated is very much required apart from software development for API integration.
+In the case of APIs, complete knowledge about the project supposed to be integrated is very much required apart from software development for API integration.
 This will result in added complexity associated with needed research and development.

-4. Cost that doesn’t disrupt your financial feasiblity
+4. Cost that doesn’t disrupt your financial feasibility

-The cost factor cannot be ignored while building a new platform and SDKs beat APIs again in here.
-A company will be able to save substantially on monetary basis with short rather fast development cycle time and as well as full-realized coding that are possible with SDKs.
+The cost factor cannot be ignored while building a new platform and SDKs beat APIs again here.
+A company will be able to save substantially on the monetary basis with short rather fast development cycle time and full-realized coding that are possible with SDKs.

 If you are building a new mobile app and want to build with less development time yet add uniqueness to please users then prefer the SDK as it will delight you more than an API.

 Partner with Singsys to develop an engaging mobile, web and e-commerce application to turn your ideas into real working apps.
-Singsys has talented and certified pools of developers to design an affordable and attractive solutions for clients in compliance with industry standards using state of the art cutting edge technologies.
+Singsys has talented and certified pools of developers to design affordable and attractive solutions for clients in compliance with industry standards using state-of-the-art cutting-edge technologies.
 Get Quote Now.

 There are so many e-commerce platforms these days that it can be rather hard for an uninitiated business owner to make the right decision.
 However, any experienced business owner will […]